 Born in England of Polish-Irish parents, he lived in Ireland from the age of five, coming to the U.S. and Virginia when he was thirteen.

-Mr. Friedman spoke at the Wednesday, March12, 2014 meeting of the Senior Statesmen of Virginia.
+Mr. Wyndham spoke at the Wednesday, August 13, 2014 meeting of the Senior Statesmen of Virginia.
 The meeting was held at the Senior Center in Charlottesville.
 Following the presentation, questions were taken from the audience.
-The program was moderated by SSV Past President Sue Liberman.
+The program was moderated by SSV Vice President John McCauley.

 Cecilia Llompart was born in Puerto Rico and raised in Florida.
 Her first collection, The Wingless, was published by Carnegie Mellon University Press in the spring of 2014.
 She is the recipient of two awards from the Academy of American Poets, and her poems have appeared inTriQuarterly, The Caribbean Writer, poets.org, and other journals.
 Most recently, she served as guest editor for Matter: A Journal of Political Poetry and Commentary, and she will be teaching high school students while serving as chair of creative writing for BLUR: The Blue Ridge Summer Institute for Young Artists in June 2014.